-Aldi has launched a cheap family-sized slow cooker.
-The £17 Ambiano 6.5 litre slow cooker is on sale from Thursday 20 October and only available while stocks last.
-We tried it out to see if it’s worth popping in your trolley.
+Aldi’s cheap family-sized slow cooker in back in stores from today.
+The £17 Aldi Ambiano 6.5 litre slow cooker is available online and in store while stocks last.
+We tried it out when it was last available in 2016.
+Find out if we think it’s worth popping in your basket.

-With a stated capacity of 6.5 litres, it should be large enough to cook stews or soups for seven to eight people.
+With a stated capacity of 6.5 litres, it should have ample space to cook stews or soups for seven to eight people.

-Find out what we thought of its cooking abilities in our full Aldi Ambiano slow cooker first look review.
+Find out what we thought of its cooking skills in the full Aldi Ambiano slow cooker first look review.

 Aldi Ambiano slow cooker features